keu/docs/software/upgrade-astronomer.md

 ## Upgrade considerations

 This topic contains information about upgrading to specific versions of Astronomer Software.
 This includes notes on breaking changes, database migrations, and other considerations that might depend on your use case.

+To avoid extended service disruptions, Astronomer recommends upgrading Astronomer Software to a compatible version before you upgrade Kubernetes.
+To view Astronomer Software and Kubernetes compatibility information, see [Version compatibility reference for Astronomer Software](version-compatibility-reference.md#astronomer-software).

 ### Upgrading to 0.29